afni/afni_doc/background_install/install_instructs/steps_macOS_12_Silicon.rst

    for example).
 Some steps require an internet connection.

 #. **Do not add sudo to a command** unless it is already written.
 You
    may still be prompted for your sudo/admin password in several steps.
+These steps have "(admin)" in their title.

 #. **This has been tested on macOS 12.3.1 and 12.4** It may work on macOS 11,
    but the python installation may not be necessary.